Customer Churn: What Is It and How to Reduce It?

 Voluntary Churn

-Voluntary churn or churn by choice is when customers have decided they no longer want to use your products and have chosen not to continue shopping at your eCommerce store.
+Voluntary churn or churn by choice is when customers have decided they no longer want to use your products and have chosen not to continue shopping at your ecommerce store.

 This kind of churn can be caused by a change in the market, or it could be that the customer simply doesn’t need your product anymore.